petermp79/coding-challenges/README.md

 experience, innovation, visionary, etc. Trust me, there would be no Steve Jobs, Bill Gates, Eric Smidth, etc., if they were to face coding challenge for their job as of today requirement.

-This idea is superbly stupid ... and believe it or not, most companies in the industry blindly copying it and applying
+This idea is super stupid ... and believe it or not, most companies in the industry blindly copying it and applying
 as a key part of their recruiment policy.
 (Yeah, of course, no one in the industry wants to be any lesser than Google, including stupidity.)